vyos/vyos-build/README.md

-git                      # Required, for cloning the source autoconf                 # Required, for generating build scripts dpkg-dev                 # Required, used in build scripts live-helper              # Required, for ISO build syslinux                 # Required, for ISO build genisoimage              # Required, for ISO build make                     # Required, for ISO build
+git                      # Required, for cloning the source autoconf                 # Required, for generating build scripts dpkg-dev                 # Required, used in build scripts live-build               # Required, for ISO build syslinux                 # Required, for ISO build genisoimage              # Required, for ISO build make                     # Required, for ISO build